bnomei/kirby-instagram-api/readme.md

 Make sure to attach **kirby-instagram-api/redirect** to your redirect URI or it will not work.
 Also verify protocol.

 ```
-Still at HTTP?
+HTTP?
 http://YOUR_REDIRECT_URI_HERE/kirby-instagram-api/redirect

-Or are you using HTTPS?
+Or HTTPS?
 https://YOUR_REDIRECT_URI_HERE/kirby-instagram-api/redirect
 ```

-If you are using https consider setting the [option to enforce this in the Panel](https://getkirby.com/docs/cheatsheet/options/ssl) as well as in Kirby.
+If you are using `https` consider setting the [option to enforce this in the Panel](https://getkirby.com/docs/cheatsheet/options/ssl) as well as in Kirby.

 ### Setup Instagram Sandbox